gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

     }
 ```

-### Lectures 78: Let's build a a framework / library.
+### Lectures 78: Let's build a framework/library.
 Good commenting

-This is specially important in JS because is not very verbose and we could make things very slick but not easy to read.
+This is especially important in JS because is not very verbose and we could make things very slick but not easy to read.

 It's also good to get other developers to check your code and see if it's readable.

-### Lectures 79: Let's build a a framework / library.
+### Lectures 79: Let's build a framework/library.
 Let's use our framework

 Sometimes libraries also use a semi-colon before the self-invoked function as a sanity check (just in case another library wasn't closed properly).